-I have a podcast called Blessing Not Stressing that has new releases every Monday, Wednesday, and Friday.
-Friday is interview day where I find parents in a wide range of situations and talk to them about the ups and downs they have experienced.
-On the other two days, I cover a topic of the day.
+I have a podcast called Blessing Not Stressing that has new releases as I feel the need to cover a topic.
 This usually includes lessons I have learned. a joke, and a blessing of the day.
-I like to include a silver lining that can come out of the more trying situations we face and add a touch of humor to the heavier topics.
+The lessons may be a cautionary tale or something I have learned from parents that may not have occurred to you.
+The blessing is because I like to include a silver lining that can come out of the more trying situations we face and add a touch of humor to the heavier topics.

 Check it out on iTunes or Google.

-I also post roughly twice a week (Tuesday and Thursday) on this blog site.
+I also post articles periodically on this blog site.
 Then I send out updates to a Facebook page and provide multiple updates daily on Twitter (@thebroadhead).

 In case you are a visitor and you don’t know me yet, allow me to introduce myself.
 I’m Rob and I have almost twenty-five years of experience in the IT world.
 That experience is as a developer, architect, manager, and designer.
 It includes experience with that has used dozens of coding languages.
 I have built small and large applications over the years.
 Furthermore, I enjoy technology as a user and a creator.
 I think that plants me firmly in the “geek” category.

 I must also introduce my other role as a father of five children.
 The load has shrunk as the kids grew up and headed to college, but I still get involved enough to continue to learn how to be a better parent.
 It is truly a never-ending task.
 That alone gives me more experience with children than most people would want.
 However, I must be a glutton for punishment.
 I also spent about a decade coaching youth hockey.
 Before that, about two decades in youth soccer as a coach, official, and trainer of officials.
 That adds up to a lot of interaction with children in the middle school to college age range from a wide variety of backgrounds.